sbernasek/flyeye/docs/source/start.rst

 Getting Started
 ===============

-The fastest way to gain familiarity with **NU FlyEye: Analysis** is to start with a working example.
+The fastest way to gain familiarity with *FlyEye Analysis* is to start with a working example.
 Please feel free to use the data from `our study <https://github.com/sebastianbernasek/pnt_yan_ratio>`_ of Pnt and Yan expression during eye development.

 To analyze your own segmented microscopy data, please read on!